A 5-Step Guide To Spring-Cleaning Your Wardrobe

 Advertisement

-Go through each item in turn and interrogate it like it’s a bluffing politician and you are Emily Maitlis.
+Go through each item in turn and interrogate it like it’s a bluffing politician and you are Olivia Pope.
 Why don’t you wear it?
 Is it the fit?
 The fabric?
 The emotional associations?
 When did you buy it?
 Why did you buy it?
 Were you hungry, or high, or in the grip of PMS?

 Be honest but not necessarily ruthless.
 Some people will tell you to get rid of everything you haven’t worn in a year but I personally believe that to be bollocks – fashion is cyclical, and no sooner have you sent an item off to the charity shop than the merry-go-round of trends will nudge it back onto the scene again.
-Plus, with 300,000 tonnes of UK clothing sent to landfill every year and staggering volumes of cast-offs exported to developing countries (63,418,990kg last year to Ghana alone), one of the most helpful things we can all do right now is commit to our clothes for a little longer.
+Plus, with 12 million tonnes of Canadian clothing sent to landfill every year and staggering volumes of cast-offs exported to developing countries, one of the most helpful things we can all do right now is commit to our clothes for a little longer.
 If you still like it, if it still fits, if it makes you think Aw, this thing! rather than Ew, this thing, then keep it for now.

 Advertisement